apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ```
 - **Required**: A path to a file called `MODEL_STATE_DICT` that contains the saved
 parameters of the maskrcnn_resnet50_fpn model.
 You will need to download the [mobilenet_v2](https://pytorch.org/vision/stable/_modules/torchvision/models/mobilenetv2.html)
 model from Pytorch's repository of pretrained models.
-Make sure you have installed `torchvision` too.
+Note that this requires `torchvision` library.
 ```
 import torch
 from torchvision.models.detection import mobilenet_v2